timothyhart6/ColumbusEventAlertService/README.md

 Lambda Handler calls the method that kicks off the whole process: com.ColumbusEventAlertService.services.TextMessageService::sendTodaysEvents

-To run locally, set profile to "local".
-This will trigger the "LocalRunner" class and execute the "sendTodaysEvents" method.
+Application is set up to run locally, using logic in the main method